Review: Osip Mandelstam, Journey to Armenia, introduction by Henry Gifford (London: Notting Hill Editions, 2011)

 What they have in common is to convey in an authentic, personal voice, impressions of a strong identity, a rich and enduring culture, and a beautiful country.
 Revisiting my notes to write this review piqued my curiosity about Armenian language and literature, and prompted a desire to visit the country.

-A note on the publishers, as they are two of my favourites in terms of range and appeal of titles and the quality of production.
+NOTES: A note on the publishers, as they are two favourites in terms of range and appeal of titles, and quality of production.

 Notting Hill Editions is a smallish publisher in the UK, with a mission to reinvigorate and celebrate the art of the essay.
 Their books are small and beautifully formed, with strikingly coloured cloth covers, each featuring a splendid quotation.
 The quality of paper and print is a joy.
 This edition of Mandelstam’s Journey to Armenia includes his Conversation about Dante as an added bonus.